code-star/rxjs-101/presentation/reveal.md

 ---

 # Final review;
-- reflect on how easy it can be to read RxJS code
+- Reflect on how easy it can be to read RxJS code
 - Functional programming !!!
 - RxJS and Reactive programming is a mindset.
 Get in the habit of doing it and it'll get easier.